SYNFAC-EDIT: Synthetic Imitation Edit Feedback for Factual Alignment in Clinical Summarization: Introduction

-Generating a synthetic imitation edit feedback dataset by leveraging \texttt{GPT-3.5} and \texttt{GPT-4}~\cite{eysenbach2023role, li2023feasibility, Dai2023ChatAugLC} is one potential solution~\footnote{We used Azure OpenAI Service, which is HIPAA-regulated: https://azure.microsoft.com/en-us/products/ai-services/openai-service/}.
+Generating a synthetic imitation edit feedback dataset by leveraging large (\texttt{>100B} parameters) \texttt{GPT} variants like \texttt{GPT-3.5} \& \texttt{GPT-4}~\cite{eysenbach2023role, li2023feasibility, Dai2023ChatAugLC} is one potential solution~\footnote{We used Azure OpenAI Service, which is HIPAA-regulated: https://azure.microsoft.com/en-us/products/ai-services/openai-service/}.
 Such dataset can then be used for alignment training.
-Although GPT has reached the expert level in many clinical NLP tasks (e.g., Medical Licensing Examination) \cite{kung2023performance, gilson2023does,Yang2023.10.26.23297629}, there is not much previous work discussing whether \texttt{GPT} can generate expert-level edit feedback for LMs and LLMs in the clinical NLP tasks.
-Therefore, we propose to use high-quality \texttt{GPT}-generated edit feedback for fine-tuning LLMs and LMs using the recent SOTA alignment methods like DPO \cite{rafailov2023direct} and SALT \cite{yao2023improving} for improving factuality in the clinical domain for the clinical note summarization task.
-Specifically, we propose a new pipeline to generate synthetic preference-based data in two directions for alignment training. \textbf{\texttt{High$\rightarrow$Low}:} where we use \texttt{GPT-3.5} and \texttt{GPT-4} to add factual hallucinations to generate factuality-based low-quality summaries given the original factuality-based high-quality reference summaries and the corresponding clinical notes.
-We then treat the high-quality summaries as the preferred ones and the low-quality summaries as the dispreferred ones used in our synthetic preference data pairs. \textbf{\texttt{Low$\rightarrow$High}:} where we use \texttt{GPT-3.5} and \texttt{GPT-4} to add factual information to generate factuality-based high-quality summaries given the factuality-based low-quality unaligned model generated summaries and the corresponding clinical notes.
-Here we treat the synthetic high-quality factually improved summaries as the preferred ones and the low-quality unaligned model-generated summaries as the dispreferred ones used in our synthetic preference data pairs.
+Although these large \texttt{GPT} variants have reached expert-level performance in many clinical NLP tasks (e.g., Medical Licensing Examination) \cite{kung2023performance, gilson2023does,Yang2023.10.26.23297629}, there is not much previous work discussing whether they can generate expert-level edit feedback for LMs and LLMs in the clinical NLP tasks.
+Therefore, we propose to use these large GPT variants as synthetic experts for generating high-quality edit feedback for fine-tuning LLMs and LMs using the recent SOTA alignment methods like DPO \cite{rafailov2023direct} \& SALT \cite{yao2023improving} for improving factuality in the clinical domain for the clinical note summarization task.
+Specifically, we propose a new pipeline to generate synthetic preference-based data in two directions for alignment training: 1) \textbf{\texttt{High$\rightarrow$Low}:} where we use these large GPT variants as synthetic experts to add factual hallucinations to generate factuality-based low-quality dispreferred summaries given the original factuality-based high-quality preferred ground-truth summaries \& the corresponding clinical notes.
+2) \textbf{\texttt{Low$\rightarrow$High}:} where we use these large GPT variants as synthetic experts to add factual information to generate factuality-based high-quality preferred summaries given the factuality-based low-quality dispreferred unaligned model generated summaries and the corresponding clinical notes.
+We then treat the high-quality summaries as the preferred ones and the low-quality summaries as the dispreferred ones used in our synthetic preference data pairs.